DebMDuke/junit_test_implementation_lab/README.md

 Use this method header for the parameterized constructor: public MyBook(String title, String authorFirstName, String authorLastName, String isbn10, String isbn13)

 Implement accessor (getter) and mutator (setter) methods for each of the instance variables.
 In addition, define the equals method that inherits from Object.

+In order to compare objects of the class, MyBook will implement the Comparable<MyBook> interface.

 In this lab you'll be implementing the JUnit test class for the MyBook class.
+Starter code is provided for the test class.